lucaspedrazoli/algorithms/README.md

 ## Buble Sort  / Time complexity: O(n²)
-Just educational.
 It is always slow.
-In the best or worst case.
+In the best or worst case. <br>
+It is the simplest one that repeatedly steps through the input list element by element, comparing the current element with the one after it.
 ```
 extension Array where Element: Comparable {
   func bubbleSort(by areInIncreasingOrder: ((Element, Element)) -